bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

 And if the input is georeferenced imagery:

-* binary GeoTiff: `filename_PebbleCounts_SandMask_TIFF.tif`
+* binary GeoTiff (input for `-sand_mask` command-line argument): `filename_PebbleCounts_SandMask_TIFF.tif`
 * and vector shapefile of the sand mask: `filename_PebbleCounts_SandMask_SHP.shp`

+## The CSV File

+A detailed example of showing the `PebbleCounts.py` (KMS) and `PebbleCountsAuto.py` (AIF) output .csv files including their contents and how to manipulate them in python is provided in the Jupyter Notebook `Read_and_Plot_PebbleCounts_CSV.ipynb`, which you can view without needing to install anything [HERE](https://github.com/bpurinton/PebbleCounts/blob/master/Read_and_Plot_PebbleCounts_CSV.ipynb).

+The results .csv contains the parameters used in the PebbleCounts run to generate the file.
+This may be useful when testing different parameter combinations to keep track of the results.

 The results .csv has an entry for each grain (Figure \ref{Fig:output_csv}) showing the fraction of the scene not measured (combined background shadow and unmeasured grains) the fraction of the scene that was selected by the color mask as background color (e.g., sand) and each grains' characteristics including a- and b-axis of the fit ellipse in pixels and in meters, the area covered by the grain mask in pixels and square meters, the orientation of the fit ellipse measured from -pi/2 to pi/2 relative to the positive x-axis (orientation=0) in cartesian coordinates, the area of the ellipse, and the percent misfit between the ellipse and the grain given by the percentage difference in area.
-If the input imagery is georeferenced the UTM Northing (Y) and Easting (X) coordinates of the pebble's centroid are be provided.
+If the input imagery is georeferenced the UTM Northing (Y) and Easting (X) coordinates of the pebble's centroid are provided.

 ![Example .csv file output by algorithms for a georeferenced image.
 The *perc. not meas.* is the fractional percentage of the image that was either shadows or not measured and *perc. background color* is the fractional percentage of the image that was masked during interactive HSV color selection (e.g., for sand).
 Also, *perc. diff. area* is the percentage difference in area between the ellipse (*ellipse area (px)*) and grain (*area (px)*), or the approximate misfit of the ellipse.\label{Fig:output_csv}](figs/output_csv.png)